-In my article Fly Control For Horses, A Non-Toxic Program, I covered several complementary methods you can use that can reduce if not eliminate the amount of toxic chemicals used when controlling flies.
-After receiving a comment from a reader inquiring about using Garlic for assisting in fly control, I realized that was one item I didn’t cover.
+In my article Fly Control For Horses, A Non-Toxic Program, I discussed the importance of using methods that reduce, if not eliminate, the number of toxic chemicals used when controlling flies.

-First, A General Overview Of Garlic
+A General Overview Of Garlic

 Garlic is the best known and most widely used herb in the horse world and for good reason.
 It’s one of those substances that Mother Nature provides that can assist us in many situations.